readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 * Another one from Read the Docs, prompting you to "verify your email address".
 Click on the link to finalize the process.

-Once done, your "Read the Docs" account is created and ready to import your first project.
+Once done, your Read the Docs account is created and ready to import your first project.

 Welcome!